jpedro/jpedro.github.io/.posts/companies.md

 Like stars and humans, companies have a life cycle.

-TLDR; This is a story about middle managers.
+And it's all about middle managers.

 ## Birth